Pommes Frites

-The restaurant sells only one food item: fries, served in paper cones, with a variety of sauces to choose from.
-Fries are prepared in the Belgian style, deep fried twice at two different temperatures.

 History

-The shop was opened by Susan Levison, a Bronx native, in January 1997 after returning from a backpacking trip through the low countries.
+The shop was opened by Suzanne Levinson, a Bronx native, in January 1997 after returning from a backpacking trip through the Low Countries.
 (At the time of its destruction, she co-owned the restaurant with Omer Shorshi.)
 Nine months after it opened, New York Magazine reported that there were lines outside the restaurant every day.
-At one time, the restaurant had expanded to three locations, but by 2013 only the original location remained.
+At one time, the restaurant had expanded to two locations, as well a copycat restaurant under the same name with a different owner, but by 2013 only the original location remained.

 Gas explosion

 On March 26, 2015, the restaurant was destroyed when the building which housed it collapsed, following a natural gas explosion.
 No Pommes Frites customers or employees were seriously injured, although an employee and a customer of another nearby restaurant were killed.
 Pommes Frites reopened on May 23, 2016.